functorz-tech/momen_doc/data/api.md

 In this step, you need to determine the format of the API request and response.
 Momen provides two configuration methods:

-* Automatically parse the format by successfully sending a request (recommended)
+* Automatically parse the format by successfully sending a request (recommended).
-* Manually configure all content by yourself
+* Manually configure all content by yourself.

 #### Automatically Parse the Format

-First, open debug.
+First, open debug mode.

 ![](../.gitbook/assets/data/data_api2.png)